kostya-zero/enjo/README.md

 # enjo

 ![Crates.io Version](https://img.shields.io/crates/v/enjo) ![GitHub branch check runs](https://img.shields.io/github/check-runs/kostya-zero/enjo/main)

-Yet another projects manager for your workspace.
+Yet another manager for your projects.

 Enjo is a command-line tool designed for managing your projects.
 It offers a simple and user-friendly interface for managing your projects using CLI.